airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 Here is what we will cover:

-* Step 1: Setting up data replication from Zoom to a PostgreSQL database using the Airbyte Zoom connector
+1. Replicating data from Zoom to a PostgreSQL database Airbyte
 * Step 2: Connecting the PostgreSQL database to Tableau
 * Step 3: Creating charts in Tableau with Zoom data